Understand what auto-tagging is

 gclid parameters, repeat the troubleshooting steps above using this value:

-If the examples in this article don't offer you a solution, consider using custom campaign tracking instead of AdWords auto-tagging.
+If the examples in this article don't offer you a solution, consider using custom campaign tracking instead of Google Ads auto-tagging.

 If you're experiencing discrepancies between clicks and sessions, you can use the clicks vs. sessions troubleshooter to identify and resolve problems.